thewhodidthis/shaderexpress/README.md

 ## usage

-Need disable controls for iOS pointermove events to work in full screen mode.
+Need disable controls for iOS pointermove events to work in fullscreen mode.

 ```html
 <!-- Mark it up. -->